russellromney/dash-slides/README.md

 4. `pip install dash dash-bootstrap-components`
    - the navigation depends on it

-Then run it like a normal Dash app with `python index.py` or using Gunicorn or whatever else you'd normally use with Dash or Flask.
+Then run it like a normal Dash app with `python app.py` or using Gunicorn or whatever else you'd normally use with Dash or Flask.

+For the curious, there's a Dockerfile included to run this with `gunicorn` workers.

 How this would look:
 ```